Skip to content

 1

-create schema stripe;
+create schema if not exists stripe;

 The Stripe Wrapper supports data read and modify from Stripe API.